Uncover-F/TAS/README.md

 For Javascript usage please see [Usage/JSUsage.js](#)

+###  HTML/WEB Usage

+For HTML or Web usage due to the CORS issue you may need to use a Cors Proxy.
+For full usage with proxy please see [Usage/HTMLUsage.html] (#)

 ### CURL / General API requests
 To use other languages like C or C++ please see: